-Monsters with human faces walk among us.
 Many of them work for the U.S. government.

-This is the premise of John Carpenter's film They Live, which was released in November 1988 and remains unnervingly, chillingly appropriate for our modern age.
+This is the premise of John Carpenter's film They Live, which was released thirty-five years ago and remains unnervingly, chillingly appropriate for our modern age.

 Best known for his horror film Halloween, which assumes that there is a form of evil so dark that it can't be killed, Carpenter's larger body of work is infused with a strong anti-authoritarian, anti-establishment, laconic bent that speaks to the filmmaker's concerns about the unraveling of our society, particularly our government.